opulo-inc/autobom/README.md

 AutoBOM is a command line tool and can be run locally, but is meant to be used as a Github Action for automatic exporting and rendering of a BoM for hardware releases.

+It is an effort to formalize and standardize the smattering of automatic export and render tools developed as part of the [LumenPnP project](https://github.com/opulo-inc/lumenpnp).

 ## Status

 This is still *heavily* in beta.
 There are bugs abound.
 Please report any issues by making a Github Issue.